+(1) Average balance represents daily averages, unless otherwise noted.
 (2) Represents monthly averages.
 (3) Non-performing loans are included in the respective average loan balances.
 Income, if any, on such loans is recognized on a cash basis.
 (4) Tax-equivalent yield adjustments are immaterial.
-(5) Tax-equivalent yield adjustments are immaterial from the interest-earning assets above, as these loans are held for a short period of time until (S) Mortgage loans held for sale are separated from the interest-earning assets above, as these loans are held for a short period of time until sold in the secondary market and are not held for investment purposes, with interest income recognized in the net gain on mortgage loans line in the Condensed Consolidated Statements of Income.
+(5) Mortgage loans held for sale are separated from the interest-earning assets above, as these loans are held for a short period of time until sold in the secondary market and are not held for investment purposes, with interest income recognized in the net gain on mortgage loans line in the Condensed Consolidated Statements of Income.
 These balances are excluded from the margin calculations in these tables.